 - ¼ cup coconut milk

-- 3 kaffir lime leaves, centre rib removed and very thinly julienned
+- 3 makrut lime leaves, centre rib removed and very thinly julienned

-- ½ cup long beans, chopped into ¼" pieces.
-You can also do a combination of long beans and corn.
+- ½ cup long beans or green beans, chopped into ¼" pieces.
+Or do a combination of long beans and corn

 - Fresh cucumber slices for serving